oss-tsukuba/nextcloud-gfarm/README.md

 NOTE: Password for root user and nextcloud user of mariadb is the same.

 NOTE: Nextcloud may not have official instructions on how to change the password.
-Therefore, nextcloud-gfarm has implemented the change process for the password in `./nextcloud/entrypoint0.sh`.
+Therefore, Nextcloud-Gfarm has implemented the change process for the password in `./nextcloud/entrypoint0.sh`.

 ## Reset Nextcloud admin password